Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Quantum wavefunction near Schwarzschild black hole

 \subsection{Free particle near black hole}

 Before discussing bound states, we first consider the case of the free particle $V=0$.
 The equation for the radial direction is given by

 where we have assumed $E > 0$ and defined $k^2 = \frac{2 \mu E}{\hbar^2}$.
-We can show that the equation \eqref{eq:free_radial} has regular singular points at $r = 0$ and $r = a$.
-The indicial equation of \eqref{eq:free_radial} reveals that the solutions at $r = a$ behaves like $R(r) \sim (r-a)^0$ and $(r - a)^{\frac{1}{2}}$.
-Then they are regular at the horizon but the derivative $R'(r)$ diverges in general.
-Since the radial coordinate $r$ in \eqref{eq:Schwarzschild_metric} becomes timelike in $r < a$ and thus it ceases to be a suitable coordinate for the wavefunction, we look for smooth solutions outside the horizon $r > a$.
-The Schwarzschild solution is asymptotically flat and solutions to the equation \eqref{eq:free_radial} must approach the ones in the flat space.
+We can show that Eq.~\eqref{eq:free_radial} has regular singular points at $r = 0$ and $r = a$.
+The indicial equation of \eqref{eq:free_radial} reveals that the solutions at $r = a$ behave like $R(r) \sim (r-a)^0$ and $(r - a)^{\frac{1}{2}}$.
+Then, $R(r)$ is regular but $R'(r)$ for $R(r) \sim (r - a)^{\frac{1}{2}}$ diverges at the horizon.
+Since the radial coordinate $r$ in \eqref{eq:Schwarzschild_metric} becomes timelike in $r < a$ and thus it ceases to be a suitable coordinate for the wave function, we look for smooth solutions outside the horizon $r > a$.
+The Schwarzschild solution is asymptotically flat, and solutions to Eq.~\eqref{eq:free_radial} must approach the ones in the flat space.
 It is easy to show that in the asymptotic flat regime $r \to \infty$, the equation has the solution given by the spherical Bessel functions that behave as $R(r) \sim \frac{1}{r} \e^{\pm i k r}$.
-This fact allows us to employ the boundary condition $\psi \to 0$ ($r \to \infty$).